AnyLog-co/documentation/high availability.md

 ```

 ## Testing the node configuration for HA
-The **test ha setup** command details if the node is properly configured to support HA.
+The **test cluster setup** command details if the node is properly configured to support HA.
 Usage:
 <pre>
-test ha setup
+test cluster setup
 </pre>
 The command returns the HA configuration and relevant status.
 The info includes the following: